MainulDip/Java-Backend-Study/Spring-MVC-001.md

 ```

 ### Spring Data JPA (DAO) | Hibernate (ORM) :
 Using Spring Data JPA (Java Persistance API), `DAOs` (Data Access Objects) are created automatically behind the scene at compile time.
-It uses an ORM (like Hibernate) in these DAOs.
+It uses an ORM (like Hibernate) in these DAOs

 To create DAO, we need a `POJO` with @Entity annotation (and some inner annotations) and a repository that extends `JpaRepository<POJO, IDType>`.